shaik1002/biggitlabbomb/doc/administration/moderate_users.md

 ---
-stage: Software Supply Chain Security
+stage: Govern
 group: Authentication
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Moderate users
+# Moderate users (administration)

 DETAILS:
 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed

-If you are the administrator of a GitLab self-managed instance, you have several options to moderate and control user access.

-NOTE:
-This topic is specifically related to user moderation in a GitLab self-managed instance.
-For information related to groups, see the [group documentation](../user/group/moderate_users.md).
+This is the administration documentation.
+For information about moderating users in a group, see the [group documentation](../user/group/moderate_users.md).

+GitLab administrators can moderate user access by approving, blocking, banning, or deactivating users.

 ## Users pending approval